-It plays the role of switch at the entrance to the pharynx.
+It plays the role of the switch at the entrance to the pharynx.

 This allows food to go into the esophagus and stomach and not flow back.

-The epiglottis is often likened to a valve, avoiding the false path of food to the trachea.
+The epiglottis is often likened to a valve, avoiding the false food path to the trachea.

 Anatomy of the epiglottis

 The epiglottis is a structure of the larynx, which is located after the pharynx, at the level of the separation between the airways (towards the trachea) and the digestive tract (towards the esophagus).

 The larynx is attached in its upper part to the hyoid bone.